getopenmono/monodocs/getting-started/arduino-hackers.md

 ## Limitations

 The standard Arduino boards are much simpler than Mono.
 For example: They can be turned off and they have bare pin headers.
 Arduino API are made to make digital and analog communication simple.
 You have functions like `digitalWrite` and `analogRead`.
-While you have these function available, you do not have any pin headers sticking out of Mono chassis!
+While you have these functions available, you do not have any pin headers sticking out of Mono chassis!
 You need the *Arduino Shield Adaptor* or to build your own hardware to really take advantage of the Arduino API.

 Mono's API is much more high-level, meaning that you have functions like *Render text on the screen*, and the software library (Mono Framework) will handle all the communication for you.
 Luckily you can still do this from inside the Arduino IDE.

+#### Our additions to the default Arduino sketch

+There are some key differences between Arduino and Mono, most important the power supply.
+You can always turn off an Arduino by pulling its power supply, but that is not true for mono.
+Here power is controlled by software.

+By default we have added some code to the Arduino sketch template, so it will power on/off when pressing the User button.
+Also, we added the text *Arduino* to the display, such that you know your Mono is turned on.
+We dim the TFT LED backlight, so it will use minimal power.

 ## Hello World